NERC funded PhD Student

 Stephen’s interests lie in ensuring the sustainable management and exploitation of natural resources, particularly in marine environments.
 His research has addressed fishery management in the UK, Madagascar and now Greenland.

 The entrance of Greenland’s fisheries to the Marine Stewardship Council (MSC) certification scheme has highlighted the paucity of knowledge on the impacts of bottom-trawling on deep-sea benthic ecosystems in the Arctic.
-This collaborative project will develop understanding of benthic communities and the impacts of trawling in the Greenland halibut fishery, using photographic, video, bycatch and environmental data.
-Further the project will allow a critical evaluation of the role of the MSC certification scheme in fishery governance, with wider applications to the management of deep-sea fisheries and those engaged in the MSC certification scheme.
+This PhD research contributes to a wider project to explore benthic communities and the impacts of trawling in the Greenland halibut fishery, using photographic, video, bycatch and environmental data.
+This is part of an ongoing collaboration between ZSL and the Greenland Institute of Natural Resources (GINR).
+Further the PhD research will conduct a critical evaluation of the role of the MSC certification scheme in fishery governance, with wider applications to the management of deep-sea fisheries and those engaged in the MSC certification scheme.

-Project Oratsimba was an FAO-Smartfish funded project to establish community-based lobster fishery management, including the introduction of periodic No Take Zones, in Sainte Luce, southeast Madagascar.
-The fishers of Sainte Luce are active contributors to MIHARI – Madagascar’s locally managed marine area (LMMA) network.
-Findings from participatory fisheries monitoring have been used to inform local management with applications to small-scale fisheries across the Western Indian Ocean.
+SEED Madagascar's Project Oratsimba began in 2013, and aimed to establish community-based lobster fishery management, including the introduction of periodic No Take Zones, in Sainte Luce, southeast Madagascar.
+This led to Sainte Luce being established as locally managed mairne area (LMMA), with local fishers now being active contributors to MIHARI – Madagascar’s LMMA network.
+Findings from participatory fisheries monitoring,established in 2015, have been used to inform local management with applications to small-scale fisheries across the Western Indian Ocean.

 The Fal oyster fishery, Cornwall, has been in operation since Roman times and is the last remaining commercial sailing fleet in Europe.
 Fishers continue to employ traditional methods, deploying hand-hauled dredges and from sailing boats and rowing punts.
 This offers a stark counterfactual to the increasing power and mechanisation of commercial fisheries in the last 100 years.
 Working with collaborators at the University of Exeter, data from GPS loggers on boats and fisheries monitoring data was combined to gain insights into this unique fishery.